 Eli Wallach was almost poisoned on the set after drinking acid used to burn the bags filled with gold coin to make them rip open easier when struck with the spade.
 The acid had been poured into a lemon soda bottle and Wallach didn't know it.
 He drank a lot of milk and filmed the scene with a mouth full of sores.

-Four scenes were cut from the original English-language release and were never dubbed into English from Italian.
+Four scenes were cut from the original English-language release and never dubbed into English from Italian.
 When American Movie Classics showed the "Extended English Version", the scenes were restored.
 Clint Eastwood and Eli Wallach dubbed their voices for the movie, but another actor had to be found to dub Angel Eyes' lines, as Lee Van Cleef had died in 1989.
-The actor that dubbed Angel Eyes's lines into English was voice actor Simon Prescott.
+The actor who dubbed Angel Eyes' lines into English was voice actor Simon Prescott.